 - However, if you are using any of those as a means to re-fuel your spirit, your efforts are in vain.
-Those are a temporary fix.
+Those are temporary fixes.

-- Thinking that you deserve time away from your husband and/or children and that will give you peace, cure your overwhelm, or alleviate that running on empty feeling, you are mistaken.
-Again, it might appear to help for a while, but you will never get past those feelings without some work on your part and without the LORD.
+- Thinking that time away from your husband and/or children will give you peace, cure your overwhelm, or alleviate that running on empty feeling, you are mistaken.
+It may appear to help for a while, but you’ll never get past those feelings without some work on your part and without the LORD.

-- If you are running on empty and the solutions I listed “don’t work,” perhaps there is more to the issue that you are experiencing (1. the children are unruly and walk all over you, 2. your see your husband as needy or demanding or unkind, 3. your house is a complete mess, etc).
-I would say, you’re right… praying alone doesn’t fix that and I recommend that while you continue in prayer and thanksgiving you also 1. focus on training your children, spend your time with that and nothing else but the necessities, 2. love your husband more, be kind to him and think less of yourself (if there are serious issues, that is beyond the scope of this blog, please seek help from church or close friends, 3. declutter, a lot, get rid of what is causing your home to be overwhelming.
-Create a place of peace, it may be difficult for you to get rid of things you’ve hung on to for a long time but is most likely necessary if you feel that leaving your home often is the cure for you overwhelm.
+- If you are running on empty and the solutions I listed “don’t work,” perhaps there is more to the issue that you are experiencing.
+Are the children are unruly?
+Do they walk all over you?
+Do you see your husband as needy, demanding or unkind?
+Is your house is a complete mess?
+If so, I would say, you’re right… praying alone doesn’t fix that and I recommend that while you continue in prayer and thanksgiving you also: focus on training your children, love your husband by being kind to him and thinking less of yourself, aggressively declutter by eliminating what causes your home to be overwhelming.
+Create a place of peace.
+Messiness and disorganization bring about feelings of overwhelm.
 Your husband and children likely feel overwhelmed there too.
 Faith apart from works is dead.
 Fervent prayer and thankfulness should be your first step, followed by the actions I recommended.

 4 Great is my boldness of speech toward you, great is my glorying of you…8 For though I made you sorry with a letter, I do not repent, though I did repent: for I perceive that the same epistle hath made you sorry, though it were but for a season.
 9 Now I rejoice, not that ye were made sorry, but that ye sorrowed to repentance: for ye were made sorry after a godly manner, that ye might receive damage by us in nothing.
 10 For godly sorrow worketh repentance to salvation not to be repented of: but the sorrow of the world worketh death.
 11 For behold this selfsame thing, that ye sorrowed after a godly sort, what carefulness it wrought in you, yea, what clearing of yourselves, yea, what indignation, yea, what fear, yea, what vehement desire, yea, what zeal, yea, what revenge!
 In all things ye have approved yourselves to be clear in this matter.
 12 Wherefore, though I wrote unto you, I did it not for his cause that had done the wrong, nor for his cause that suffered wrong, but that our care for you in the sight of God might appear unto you… 2 Corinthians 7: 4-12